vicarten/people-search-fps-name/README.md

 ## How to Use the Project

 ### Step 1: Prepare "input.xlsx" File:
+- Download the input.xlsx file to the same folder as the project file with code.

 - Open the `input.xlsx` file.

 - Enter names, street addresses, and zip codes in Columns A, B, and C, respectively.

 - Drag the fill handle down in Column D to apply the formula to all rows.

 - Save changes made to `input.xlsx` and close the file.

 ### Step 2: Install the Project in Jupyter Notebook: